 Jonathan Zalben's work includes scores for film and television, concert works, and interactive multimedia installations, at times including his own performance on violin.
-In September 2016, Professor Zalben will join the Music Composition faculty of Brooklyn College, CUNY, with a specific focus on teaching in Brooklyn College’s new MFA programs in Media Scoring and Sonic Arts.
+In September 2016, Professor Zalben joined the Music Composition faculty of Brooklyn College, CUNY, with a specific focus on teaching in Brooklyn College’s new MFA programs in Media Scoring and Sonic Arts.

 Jonathan Zalben has written music for films released by HBO, Lionsgate, Discovery, and Sony Pictures Classics.
-His film music has also screened at the Sundance, Berlin, SXSW and Tribeca film festivals.
-He scored the feature film "Flock of Dudes" starring Chris D'Elia and Hannah Simone which will be released by Starz, theatrically and on VOD this fall.
-Other scores include the Oscar-nominated "Redemption" directed by Jon Alpert and Matthew O'Neill, as well as the HBO documentary "There's Something Wrong with Aunt Diane", directed by Liz Garbus.
-Previously, his music has been heard at Sundance in Morgan Spurlock's "The Greatest Movie Ever Sold", Evan Glodell's "Bellflower", and "Hotel 22", a New York Times Op-Doc directed by Elizabeth Lo.
+His film music has also screened at the Sundance, Berlin, SXSW, and Tribeca film festivals.
+He scored the feature film Flock of Dudes, starring Chris D'Elia and Hannah Simone, which was released by Starz, theatrically, and on VOD.
+Other scores include the Oscar-nominated Redemption, directed by Jon Alpert and Matthew O'Neill, as well as the HBO documentary There's Something Wrong with Aunt Diane, directed by Liz Garbus.
+Previously, his music has been heard at Sundance in Morgan Spurlock's The Greatest Movie Ever Sold, Evan Glodell's Bellflower, and Hotel 22, a New York Times Op-Doc directed by Elizabeth Lo.

 Zalben is also a music supervisor and runs the music licensing company First Frame Music.
-Recent music supervision credits include "Janis: Little Girl Blue" currently airing on PBS and "The Fixer" starring James Franco and Melissa Leo, which premiered at the Tribeca Film Festival.
-He also music supervised Courteney Cox's directorial debut "Just Before I Go" as well as Adam Goldberg's "No Way Jose".
+Recent music supervision credits include Janis: Little Girl Blue, which aired on PBS, and The Fixer, starring James Franco and Melissa Leo, which premiered at the Tribeca Film Festival.
+He also music-supervised Courteney Cox's directorial debut, Just Before I Go, as well as Adam Goldberg's No Way Jose.

-Jonathan Zalben studied music composition and violin at NYU, Yale and Juilliard Pre-College.
+Jonathan Zalben studied music composition and violin at NYU, Yale, and Juilliard Pre-College.
 Zalben previously taught courses in creating music and sound for picture as well as interactive media at Yale, The New School, Bloomfield College, and York College/CUNY.

 Jonathan Zalben's work can be heard at: www.jonathanzalben.com